 They want to see results from these efforts just as much as you do.
-Help them see that they are making a difference and the value they add to your mission.
+Help them see that they are making a difference and the value they add to your nonprofit mission.
 By offering transparency, you create a vision for the team of volunteers.
 They understand where you are trying to go (your goal) and how they can help you get there (your plan).

 Building a strong environment for your team and organization will encourage volunteers to give their time.
 Gratitude, communication, cultivation, and encouragement are just a few ways to inspire your volunteers.
 Think outside the box to create your own ways to show them appreciation.
-Use this week as a platform to inspire your volunteers and to catapult your mission to the next level.
+Use this week as a platform to inspire your volunteers and to catapult your nonprofit mission to the next level.